-William Guillermo Ortiz, Treasurer
+William Guillermo Ortiz, Board President

 Guillermo holds a Masters of Divinity from Seminary for Spiritual Peacemaking in Ashland, Oregon, and is also a graduate of Institute of Educational Therapy and the University of Humanistic Studies.
 Guillermo is a long time activist, peacemaker and licensed tile contractor.
 Guillermo lives in the Bay Area and has been a supporter of AHC for many years.
 He is the co-founder of Xochipilli, a Latino men’s ritual group and a certified Tai Chi Ch’uan Instructor.
 His interests include: dance, sacred art community ritual and healing.

-Adam Chapuis, Board Member
+Adam Chapuis, Board Member, Emeritus

 Adam earned a Master’s Degree in Geology.
 Currently, Adam is the Vice President/COO for Research Management Consultants, Inc., providing environmental engineering and information technology support services to government and commercial customers.
 Over the last 15 years, Adam’s interests have moved progressively from a task accomplishment corporate emphasis to an earth-based spiritual emphasis.
 He has been an integral part of AHC’s annual Unleashing the Human Spirit Retreat where he contributes his skills as a Geologist educating participants about the current state of the Earth and what we need to do to heal our planet.

-Virginia Jardim, Board Member
+Vincent Owens, Board Member

 Ahmed Rahim, Board Member